-- 20.1 Employees shall be covered by life insurance and accidental death insurance as follows: - A. The County shall provide \$50,000 of life insurance for each employee, \$2,000 of life insurance for the employee's spouse and up to a maximum of \$2,000 of life insurance for each of the employee's children, depending on ages in accordance with the plan document. - B. The County shall provide an additional \$110,000 of life insurance payable to the employee's beneficiary if the employee's death results from an accident either on or off the job. - 20.2 An employee, depending on pre-qualification, may purchase, at the employee's expense, additional term life insurance to a maximum of \$500,000 for employee, \$250,000 for spouse, and \$10,000 for dependents.
+- 19.1 Employees shall be covered by The County will pay group life insurance and accidental death insurance as followspremiums for the following coverage: - A. The County shall provide Life Insurance for each employee with a maximum benefit amount of \$50,000 of life insurance for each employee, - B. Life Insurance for the employee's spouse or registered domestic partner with a maximum benefit amount of \$2,000 of life insurance for the employee's spouse and. - A.C.
+Life Insurance for each of the employee's children up to a maximum benefit amount of \$2,000 of life insurance for each of the employee's children, depending on ages of the children, in accordance with the plan document. - B.D.
+The County shall provide an additional life insurance payable to the employee's beneficiary if the employee's death results from an accident either on or off the job up to a maximum benefit amount of \$110,000 of life insurance payable to the employee's beneficiary if the employee's death results from an accident either on or off the job.

+An eEmployees, depending on pre-qualification, may purchase, at the employee's expense, additional term life insurance up to a maximum of \$750500,000 for employee, \$250,000 for spouse or registered domestic partner, and \$10,000 for each qualifying dependents.

 Section 21.
-Income Protection Insurance
+Income ProtectionLong Term Disability Insurance